Course Outline

 Module 5: Security & Privacy Considerations

-This module covers essential security topics for all cloud products and services, including regulatory requirements, eDiscovery, investigative support, data segregation, long-term viability, and auditing.
+This module covers important security topics for all cloud products and services, including regulatory requirements, eDiscovery, investigative support, data segregation, long-term viability, and auditing for government.

 Lessons